Today I am going to teach a very fun DIY to paint your own Valentine’s Day Card. These hand-painted cards look amazing and are very easy to make!

 Valentine’s Day is a great time to reach out to let your friends know that you care about them and are thinking of them.

 Do you remember, when we were in elementary school, we would spend hours pouring through the valentines we received?

-Valentine’s lift you up.
-They make you feel good.
+Valentine’s warm your heart and make you feel good.
 Why?
 It’s always nice to know that someone is thinking about you.

 If you have seen any of the free-motion embroidery pillow projects that I have made, this project is similar.
 With free-motion embroidery, I loosely paint a design onto fabric and then highlight the shape with embroidery stitching.

 My Valentine’s Day Card DIY is even easier.
 I painted watercolor paper with watercolor paint and outlined the details with an ink pen.
 That was it.

 How simple is that?